ZzBombardierzZ/A2Epoch_Logistic/README.md

 ```

 Bomb final note:
 I simply made some changes to make it more realistic.
 Feel free to edit how you like.
 Also take a look at [These Changes](https://github.com/ZzBombardierzZ/A2Epoch_Logistic/blob/master/logistic/object/init.sqf#L28-L32) which if you uncomment, requires [this repo](https://github.com/oiad/scripts/tree/master/fnc_log).
-This may also cause more lag on the tow system, although I don't notice much, it probably could have been written better.
+My changes may also cause more lag on the tow system, although I don't notice much, it probably could have been written better.